** 25th May 2020 **** COVID-19 UPDATE **

 As vets will be primarily working from home and only in the office when needed, things such as prescriptions may take 24-48 hours to finalise.
 Please bear with us.

 Should you be showing signs of COVID-19 (fever, new and persistent cough etc.) and are self-isolating or are self-isolating due to a close family member showing clinical signs, we request you do not visit the surgery and ask someone else to collect drugs for you.

 Should your horse require a visit, please arrange for an alternate person to be available at the yard to present your horse.

 We request that should visits be required, only one person be present and no more than two people in the immediate vicinity.
 Our vets will be observing good social distancing protocol and will attempt to keep a 2m distance where possible.
 This will only be broken for health and safety reasons and a decision not taken lightly by the vets.

 With this in mind as previously stated we may be required to sedate horses where they would ordinarily be restraint manually.

-We will be regularly updating our Facebook page over the course of the upcoming days and weeks and as situations change, we request you keep an eye out for these updates.
+We will be regularly updating our Facebook page over the course of the upcoming weeks and as situations change, we request you keep an eye out for these updates.

 We would like to wish for all our clients and their horses to stay safe during these difficult times and know that we will be there for you should you really require us.